TylorS/typed/docs/modules/Context.ts.md

 ## Context overview

-Context is built atop of @see Reference layering on the capability to traverse up to ancestor environments to share state amongst multiple components.
+Context is built atop of Reference layering on the capability to traverse up to ancestor environments to share state amongst multiple components.

 Added in v0.9.2